vidyasonawane/RahulMahale.io/content/talks/Kubernetes-Workshop-at-Bigbinary.md

  - Handling Zero downtime deployments.
  - Introduction to ingress controllers and ingress routing.

-contentes of workshop are [here](https://github.com/bigbinary/kubernetes-workshop).
+contents of the workshop are [here](https://github.com/bigbinary/kubernetes-workshop).